-"Look!" said Kerr, pointing to the corner of the handker-
+"Look!" said Kerr, pointing to the corner of the handkerchief.

-chief.
-"T. M."
+" T.M."

-"Tom Merry!" breathed Fatty Wynn.
+"Tom Merry!" breathed Fatty

+Wynn.

 The New House trio stared at the handkerchief.
-Evidently that been dropped by the raggers; it was soaked with ink and sticky with jam.
-They knew those initials well-they had seen that monogram before, which was carefully worked into most of Tom Merry's things by the loving hands of old Miss most of Tom Merry's things by the loving hands of old Miss Priscilla Fawcett.
+Evidently it had been dropped by the raggers, it was soaked with ink and sticky with jam.
+They knew those mitials well-they had seen that monogram before, which was carefully worked into most of Tom Merry's things by the loving hands of old Miss Priscilla Fawcett.